berkaysahiin/coding-exercises/README.md

   - It is a program that checks whether the given number is prime or not.

 - Exercise 2: convert-uppercase-2-lowcase.c
-  - It is program that converts lowercases to uppercases / uppercases to lower cases.
+  - It is program that converts lowercases to uppercases and vice versa.